 Educational aims are broad orientations to be favoured during training in order to help students acquire intellectual or motor skills, work habits or attitudes.
-Educational aims usually address important aspects of personal and vocational development that have not been explicitly included in the program goals or competencies.
+Educational aims usually address important aspects of career and personal vocational development that have not been explicitly included in the program goals or competencies.
+They serve to orient appropriate teaching strategies to contextualize students' learning, in keeping with the dimensions underlying the practice of a trade or occupation.
 They help guide educational institutions in implementing the program.